josuelandinez/CPMCPY/README.md

 The source code have the same structure that CPMC-Lab ported to python, the output data is saved in a npz file (numpy binary compressed files) the total energy and other parameters of the simulation.

-The aim of this code is to provide a simple implementation of Auxiliary Field Monte Carlo that allows the user to experiment with new algorithms and features to improve the accuracy and performance of the AFQMC methods.
+The aim of this code is to provide a simple implementation of Auxiliary Field Qunautm Monte Carlo that allows the user to experiment with new algorithms and features to improve the accuracy and performance of the AFQMC methods.

-The code is currently under development new features and changes will be add constinously.
+The code is currently under development new features and changes will be constinously added.